salilab/saliweb/doc/deploy.rst

   the backend and the other for the frontend.
 A sysadmin can set this up on the `modbase` machine.

-* Generally speaking, the service needs its own user on the `modbase` machine;
+* The service needs its own user on the `modbase` machine;
   for example, there is a `modloop` user for the ModLoop service.
 It is this user that runs `scons` (below).
 All of the backend also runs as this user, and jobs on the SGE clusters also run under this user's account.
-It is generally not a good idea to use a regular user for this purpose, as it will use up the regular user's quota (disk and runtime) on the cluster, and bugs in the service could lead to deletion of that user's files or their exposure to outside attack.
+(It is not a good idea to use a regular user for this purpose, as it will use up the regular user's disk and runtime quota on the cluster, and bugs in the service could lead to deletion of that user's files or their exposure to outside attack.)
 A sysadmin can also set up this user account.

 * The web service user needs a directory on the NetApp disk in order to store running jobs, and at least one directory on a local `modbase` disk so the